Seahawks giving Rees Odhiambo a shot to take left tackle job in wake of George Fant injury

 “I’m really pleased with what we’ve done at our O-line from last year to this year,’’ Carroll said.
 “You can see the difference and we’re happy about the progress that we are making.’’

-Odhiambo stepped in at left tackle Friday when Fant was hurt with roughly nine minutes left in an eventual 20-13 win over the Vikings — Fant was injured when center Justin Britt fell into the back of his legs while Fant was engaged with a Minnesota defender.
+Odhiambo stepped in at left tackle Friday when Fant was hurt with roughly nine minutes left in the second quarter of an eventual 20-13 win over the Vikings — Fant was injured when center Justin Britt fell into the back of his legs while Fant was engaged with a Minnesota defender.

 Odhiambo gave up two sacks in the span of three plays at one point and also got called for two holding penalties (one of which was declined since it came on the same play on which he allowed a sack).